Anne Haddy: Early radio and theatre

+Television and film

 Haddy became one of the first presenters of Play School.
-She appeared in 1966 feature film They're a Weird Mob and numerous made-for-television movies throughout the 1960s.
+She appeared in the 1966 feature film They're a Weird Mob and numerous made-for-television movies throughout the 1960s.
 She also had numerous guest roles in serials throughout the 1960s and into the mid-1970s, including Wandjina!
-(1966), Dynasty (1970–1971), Punishment, Matlock Police (1972–1974), Division 4 (1973), Certain Women (1974–1975) She also had a guest role in Skippy the Bush Kangaroo.
-Her first major permanent role was in cult prison series Prisoner, playing Doreen Anderson's mother, Alice Hemmings, who having abandoned Doreen as a youngster, returns to visit her, revealing she has terminal cancer.
+(1966), Dynasty (1970–1971), Punishment, Matlock Police (1972–1974), Division 4 (1973), and Certain Women (1974–1975).
+She also had a guest role in Skippy the Bush Kangaroo.
+This was followed by a role in cult prison series Prisoner, playing Doreen Anderson's mother, Alice Hemmings, who having abandoned Doreen as a youngster, returns to visit her, revealing she has terminal cancer.
+Following this, Haddy appeared as American alcoholic worldwide singer entertainer Toni Lee, who finds romance in the VIP Lounge at Pacific International Airport in Skyways.

 She had roles in many classic films and miniseries, including Seven Little Australians (1973), The Fourth Wish (1976), Australian New Wave classic Newsfront (1978), and A Town Like Alice (1981).
-She also performed as a voice artist on 1977 children's animated film Dot and the Kangaroo (1977) and its sequels.
+She also performed as a voice artist on the 1977 children's animated film Dot and the Kangaroo and its sequels.

-From 1982 until 1985 Haddy played housemaid Rosie Andrews (later Palmer) in Sons and Daughters, before in 1985 taking on her longest and most famous regular role, as series matriarch Helen Daniels, in Neighbours.
+From 1982 to 1985, Haddy played housemaid Rosie Andrews (later Palmer) in Sons and Daughters, before in 1985 taking on her longest and most famous regular role, as series matriarch Helen Daniels, in Neighbours.
 The role was one she would go on to appear in for 1,162 episodes over 12 years.
 Haddy departed the series and retired from acting in 1997.